-Any conditions of the approval issued by the D.A.P. must be met by the builder and the owner.
+Any conditions of the approval issued by the D.A.P. must be met by the builder and the owner, as a parts of your legal obligation under the contract of sale.

 DECIDE WHICH PLAN OR CODE THAT YOU WILL APPLY FOR A D.A.
 APPROVAL UNDER: